Chacarero

 A classic Chilean steak sandwich: thinly grilled beef layered with green beans, sliced tomato and hot ají on a round roll.
 The crisp-cooked beans set it apart from every other churrasco.

-The chacarero is a Santiago lunch-counter legend — thin-sliced steak or pork piled into a roll with tomato, chili and, crucially, fresh green beans.
-Its name comes from chacra, the small farm whose beans give the sandwich its crunch.
+The chacarero is a Santiago lunch-counter legend, nicknamed the "sandwich of the people" — thin-sliced steak or pork piled into a round roll with tomato, green chili and, crucially, whole cooked green beans.
+Its name comes from chacra, a Quechua word for a smallholding or market garden, nodding to the tomatoes, beans and peppers that come from the land.

 You bite through a soft roll into seared, savory beef, then hit the surprise of green beans, still crisp and grassy-fresh.
 Juicy tomato and the slow heat of ají wake everything up; it is hearty but somehow green and lively, not just meaty.

-Blanching the beans briefly fixes their color and bite so they stay crunchy in the sandwich.
+Boiling the green beans just until tender, then shocking them in ice water, fixes their bright color and firm bite so they stay fresh and snappy in the sandwich rather than going soft.
 Pounding and fast-searing the beef cooks it before moisture escapes, keeping each thin layer tender and juicy.

 Variations